stdcion/wireshark-qd-plugin/README.md

 ![Decode As...](/doc/img/wireshark_decode_as.png?raw=true)

 The plugin has some settings that are available by pressing the right button on packet.
+Warning, if you use "Decode As...", you cannot change "TCP port" or flag "Enabled" in plugin settings, Wireshark will overwrite these changes (other settings will be available), but this way to easier and fast then open Edit->Preferences->Protocols->QD and set TCP-port.

 ![Plugins preference](/doc/img/wireshark_plugin_settings.png?raw=true)